 Keep an eye out for Kid Carpet’s performances and check out the What’s On pages for Tobacco Factory Theatres and Redgrave Theatre.

-15. Head off on a Treasure Island trail
+15. Treasure Island trail

 This mile-long family-friendly trail highlights the city’s connections with Robert Louis Stevenson’s Treasure Island, Bristol’s maritime heritage and other literary associations.
 To follow the route, download the app to be led around eight Black Spots dotted about Bristol’s Floating Harbour from King Street to M Shed.